Alireza2018/create-fastify-api/README.md

   We needed a web framework to support developer productivity and high execution performance in node.js.

 We checked out the [Techempower Web Framework Benchmarks for node.js](https://www.techempower.com/benchmarks/#section=data-r19&hw=cl&test=fortune&l=zik0sf-1p) and saw a few high-performing web frameworks.
 Based on this, we manually reviewed the top performers from a developer experience perspecitve.
-We found that FastAPI was the framework with the highest overall value to support developer productivity and execution performance.
+We found that Fastify was the framework with the highest overall value to support developer productivity and execution performance.

   <br>